How Much Will SAP S/4HANA Implementation Really Cost You?

 1. How much would the SAP S/4HANA price be for mid-sized firms?

-It usually costs between $500,000 and 2 million, depending on the complexity and customisation.
+It usually costs between $500,000 and 2 million, depending on the complexity and customization.

-2. Does SAP S/4HANA cloud lead to lower costs, as compared to on-premise?
+2. Does SAP S/4HANA cloud lead to lower costs as compared to on-premises?

 3. How long would it take to be implemented?

-Depending on the size and scope of the company, it takes 6 to 18 months to complete the projects.
+Depending on the size and scope of the company, it takes 6 to 18 months to complete the project.

 4. Which is the largest cost factor?